Parliamentary.ai

 Overview

-This bill proposes to increase the maximum prison sentence for causing death by dangerous driving in England and Wales from 14 years to life imprisonment.
-The aim is to reflect the severity of such crimes and act as a stronger deterrent.
+This bill aims to increase the maximum prison sentence for causing death by dangerous driving in England and Wales from 14 years to life imprisonment.
+It's a straightforward amendment to existing law, designed to reflect the severity of such crimes.

 Description

-The Death by Dangerous Driving (Sentencing) Bill amends the Road Traffic Offenders Act 1988.
-Specifically, it changes the maximum penalty for causing death by dangerous driving (under Section 1 of the Road Traffic Act 1988) from a 14-year prison sentence to life imprisonment.
-This change only applies to offences committed after the bill becomes law.
-The bill applies only to England and Wales and will come into effect four weeks after it receives Royal Assent.
+The Death by Dangerous Driving (Sentencing) Bill proposes a single key change: amending the Road Traffic Offenders Act 1988.
+Specifically, it replaces the current 14-year maximum sentence for causing death by dangerous driving with a life sentence.
+This alteration applies only to offenses committed after the bill becomes law; it won't affect past convictions.
+The bill's geographical scope is limited to England and Wales.
+It is set to come into effect four weeks after it receives Royal Assent.

 Government Spending